sonertari/SSLproxy/README.md

 SSLproxy is a proxy for SSL/TLS encrypted network connections.
 It is intended to be used for decrypting and diverting network traffic to other programs, such as UTM services, for deep SSL inspection.
+But it can handle unencrypted network traffic as well.

 [The UTMFW project](https://github.com/sonertari/UTMFW) uses SSLproxy to decyrpt and feed network traffic into its UTM services: Web Filter, POP3